cloudfoundry/diego-notes/README.md

 ### Evacuation

 When a Cell must be evacuated its ActualLRPs must first transfer to another Cell.
-Here's how this works:
+Here's how this works.

+#### The Rep's Role during Evacuation

 - the Rep is told to evacuate.
 - the Rep subsequently refuses to take on any new work: